AKSW/KG2Vec/README.md

 sh kg2vec_analogy.sh aksw-bib aksw-bib.train+valid.nt 10 aksw-bib.test.nt output
 ```

+## Use cases

+* An add-on for the [Genesis Linked Data browser](https://github.com/dice-group/GENESIS/tree/diesel) uses a low-dimensional KG2Vec model trained on DBpedia for retrieving similar resources.

 ## Cite

 * Presented at the 5th European Conference on Data Analysis (ECDA 2018) as _"A Simple and Fast Approach to Knowledge Graph Embedding"_.